bleutzinn/grav-plugin-form-prefiller/README.md

 All frontmatter variables, any data loaded via `prefill_data` and any URL parameters are accessible as Twig variables.

-All can be used with the `getTwig` function by using these Dot notation prefixes:
+All can be used with the `getTwig` function by using these dot notation prefixes:

 * `prefill_frontmatter` for frontmatter variables
 * `prefill_data` for data loaded from an external file/*